What Happened to Sunny Balwani? Fraud Trial Details

-The closing arguments in the fraud trial for Elizabeth Holmes’s former business and romantic partner, Ramesh “Sunny” Balwani, concluded this week.
+The closing arguments in the fraud trial for Elizabeth Holmes’s former business and romantic partner, Ramesh “Sunny” Balwani, concluded in June 2022.
 What happened to Balwani?

 Balwani’s former girlfriend, Elizabeth Holmes, was convicted in January.

 Holmes was convicted in January for her role in the Theranos fraud scheme.
-Balwani faces nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
-He faces up to 20 years in prison.
+Balwani faces 12 felony counts.

 Like Holmes, Balwani is accused of defrauding investors in Theranos by overselling the company’s blood-testing machines.
 The story of the downfall of Theranos, Holmes, and Balwani is the focus of the Hulu series “The Dropout.”